Siyamuddin/Datastructure002/README.md

-# This repository is for my datastructure classes from Sejongu University by prof. Jawad Tanvir.
+# This repository is for my datastructure classes from Sejong University by prof. Jawad Tanvir.